in

 Stone patios are durable and can seamlessly blend with the environment.
 Perfect if you prefer a more “natural” look.

 When choosing your natural stone, try to select locally available stones so that they will match the environment.
-Also, make sure to choose shapes and sizes that work best with your raised patio layout.
+Also, make sure to choose shapes and sizes that work best with your raised layout.

 Some of the most popular types of stone to use are different types of flagstone, granite, sandstone, quartzite, limestone and travertine.

-Raised flagstone patio above water feature pond and waterfall This beautiful custom raised flagstone patio sits above an alluring water feature waterfall that flows into a stone pond.
-Plenty of perfectly placed stones and plants provides a visually pleasing landscape design.
+This beautiful custom-raised flagstone patio sits above an alluring water-feature waterfall that flows into a stone pond.
+Plenty of perfectly placed stones and plants provide a visually pleasing landscape design.

-Large bluestone pavers patio with outdoor dining table brick wall Raised patio designs that use stone can make an impressive area for backyard dining.
-This design uses large cut bluestone patio pavers with a gentle sloped grass landscape providing an excellent vista of the surrounding area.
+Raised designs that use stone can make an impressive area for backyard dining.
+This design uses large cut bluestone patio pavers with a gently sloped grass landscape, providing an excellent vista of the surrounding area.

 Concrete Paver Patio